lesacoi/mj-petite-fleur/README.md

 ## To modify the siteswap parser.

-The siteswap parser uses ANTLR to generate parsers in many languages (namely Typescript in our case, but also python), but also as a runtime package to parse expressions for that grammar.
+The siteswap parser uses ANTLR4ng to generate parsers in many languages (namely Typescript in our case, but also python), but also as a runtime package to parse expressions for that grammar.

-To install ANTLR :
+To install ANTLR4ng :

 ## TODO